LTL trucking means ‘LESS THAN TRUCKLOAD’ freight loads.

 Related > By the Hour Pay For the Trucker

-- An hourly wage for LTL pick ups and deliveries can be quite lucrative for the professional driver.
+- Hourly pay is one fair way to compensate a driver.
+An hourly wage for LTL pick ups and deliveries can be quite lucrative for the professional driver.
 Otherwise, the driver is NOT compensated adequately.

 We are in this profession as professional drivers to profit, not for the sake of the carrier’s profit only.